 Why Study Dentistry at Aberdeen?

-- The University of Aberdeen Dental School offers the only graduate entry, four year, BDS programme in Scotland.
+- The University of Aberdeen Institute of Dentistry offers the only graduate entry, four year, BDS programme in Scotland.

 - Designed specifically for graduates, the programme encompasses a variety of modern educational methods for teaching and learning with a focus on independent and reflective learning.
 Clinical work is introduced from year 1 to maximise experience.

-- The Dental School is a modern purpose-built facility with state-of-the-art equipment and teaching facilities.
+- The Institute of Dentistry is a modern purpose-built facility with state-of-the-art equipment and teaching facilities.

 - You will be part of a wider community of students who study on the Foresterhill Health Campus, including Medical and Science students; undergraduates and postgraduates.